Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Empirical Analysis

 \subsection{Data: Korean Stock Market}

-To validate our theoretical predictions using real market data, we analyze institutional order flow in the Korean stock market.
+To validate our theoretical predictions using real market data, we analyseinstitutional order flow in the Korean stock market.
 We use comprehensive daily institutional order flow data from 2020-2024, covering 2,116,122 stock-day observations across 2,570 stocks over 1,231 trading days.

-The Korean market provides an ideal testbed for our hypothesis: institutional trading data is publicly disclosed with high granularity, market structure is comparable to other developed markets, and turnover exhibits substantial cross-sectional variation (mean 2.6\%, std 10.9\%).
+The Korean market provides an ideal testbed for our hypothesis for three reasons.
+First, the Korea Exchange mandates daily disclosure of trading activity disaggregated by investor type, which includes domestic institutional, foreign, and individual, enabling direct observation of order flow heterogeneity.
+Second, market structure is comparable to other developed markets, with electronic order matching and substantial foreign participation.
+Third, turnover exhibits substantial cross-sectional variation (mean 2.6\%, std 10.9\%), creating the heteroskedasticity central to our theoretical predictions.

+We focus primarily on \textit{domestic institutional} order flow for our main analysis, utilizing foreign and individual flows to validate the symmetric implications of our framework.
+As documented in Section~\ref{subsec:primitives}, domestic institutional flows exhibit the market capitalization scaling ($Q \propto M$) predicted by our informed trader model, while foreign flows correlate more strongly with trading volume---consistent with algorithmic execution methodology, though as Section~\ref{subsec:investor_heterogeneity} reveals, this reflects strategic execution choices rather than absence of fundamental information.
+Individual (retail) flows exhibit higher raw correlation with volume ($\rho = 0.777$ vs.\ $0.643$), consistent with liquidity-responsive trading, though their structural behaviour diverges from this simple pattern (Section~\ref{subsec:investor_heterogeneity}).

+Table~\ref{tab:variable_def} provides precise definitions of all variables used in our analysis, including the construction of the order flow measure $D_i$ and normalized signals $S^{MC}$ and $S^{TV}$.